Overview of neuropathology updates for infiltrating gliomas

 Primary central nervous system lymphoma was first described in 1929 by Bailey (06).
 Over the following 2 to 3 decades, cerebral lymphoma was recognized as a discrete entity but described under a variety of names including reticulum cell sarcoma, histiocytic sarcoma, and microglioma, highlighting the debate regarding the malignant cell of origin; however, modern immunohistochemical studies definitively established the lymphocytic nature of this tumor.

-Primary central nervous system lymphoma is a non-Hodgkin lymphoma that arises within and is confined to the nervous system.
-It usually occurs in the brain as an intracranial mass (masses) but may also involve the spinal cord parenchyma, leptomeninges, and eyes.
+Primary central nervous system lymphoma usually occurs in the brain as an intracranial mass (masses) but may also involve the spinal cord parenchyma, leptomeninges, and eyes.
 Most commonly, these other sites of disease occur along with brain lesions, but occasionally they may be the only site of lymphoma or the presenting location of disease.
-Primary central nervous system lymphoma affects patients of all ages, including children.
 The peak incidence occurs in the sixth and seventh decades of life in immunocompetent patients but is much younger for immunosuppressed individuals.

-Because primary central nervous system lymphoma is a rapidly growing neoplasm, most patients have symptoms for only a few weeks before coming to medical attention.
+Because primary central nervous system lymphoma can be a rapidly growing neoplasm, most patients have symptoms for only a few weeks before coming to medical attention.
 Neurologic dysfunction can progress rapidly over a few days; however, some patients may have a more indolent course with symptoms gradually evolving over months.
 This is particularly true of patients whose disease begins within the eye, and ocular symptoms may wax and wane for years before a definitive diagnosis is established.
-Rarely, patients have spontaneous remissions of symptoms and even mass lesions identified on MR or CT scan; more commonly, remission is precipitated by the administration of corticosteroids (04; 45; 34).
+Rarely, patients have spontaneous remissions of symptoms and even mass lesions identified on imaging; more commonly, remission is precipitated by the administration of corticosteroids (04; 45; 34).

 The overwhelming majority of patients presents with symptoms and signs suggestive of a brain tumor.
 These can be categorized as either localizable or nonlocalizable.
 The localizable symptoms correlate with involved neuroanatomy.
 Because the frontal lobes are commonly affected, cognitive changes and an altered level of alertness occur in one half to two thirds of patients.
 As a presenting complaint, seizures are seen in only 10% of patients, compared to 25% to 75% of those with other primary or metastatic brain tumors (13).
 Nonlocalizable symptoms are typically due to increased intracranial pressure and include symptoms such as headaches, which are often worse when first awakening in the morning or may wake patients from sleep.